 There are a few simple ways to keep the dog entertained while you’re at work, all of which can ease your mind and allow your pet to have a more enriching and enjoyable time when they are alone.

 Possibly one of the easiest solutions to this problem is to increase the amount of exercise your dog gets, especially before you leave.

 The common underlying cause of why dogs have destructive behavior problems is that they have not expended the amount of energy they have each day.
-The more your dog is using his energy in acceptable ways such as through exercise and training, the less chance he is going to become destructive when you are gone.
+The more your dog is using his energy in acceptable ways, such as through exercise and training, the less chance they are going to become destructive when you are gone.